adobe/cluster-registry/docs/developer-guides/annotations.md

 # Annotations

-You can add these Kubernetes annotations to cluster objects to customize CRD attributes update behavior.
+You can add these Kubernetes annotations to cluster objects to customize Cluster Registry Client behavior.

 Annotation keys and values can only be strings.